 See how you might be affected by industrial action.

-- The University received notification on Tuesday 5 November that some University of Sussex staff, who are members of UCU, were planning to take industrial action and go on strike.
+The University received notification on Monday 3 February that some University of Sussex staff, who are members of UCU, are planning to take industrial action and go on strike for a total of 14 days.

 Action short of a strike